 2. Diversify Your Investments

-3. Buy a Home If It Makes Sense
+3. Buy a Home if It Makes Sense

 4. Run a Serious Business